Ciao (film): Production

 Ciao was made on a very small budget and was co-written by Yen Tan and actor Alessandro Calza.
 The film was produced by Jim McMahon, co-produced and edited by David Patrick Lowery, and co-produced by James M. Johnston, who also served as the 1st assistant director.

 Reception

 The film received mixed reviews.
 Ruthe Stein from the San Francisco Chronicle praised the acting, but like some other reviewers criticised the "snails pace" of the movie's story.
 AfterElton named Ciao "the best gay movie I've seen this year" and the Los Angeles Times called it "a revelation; a minimalist work of maximum effect".

+Soundtrack

+Score composed by Stephan Altman released digitally in November 11, 2010.
+A Chinese version of the movie release included the song "Five Times a Minute".